 Kaihua Chen

 I’m a Master’s student in Computer Vision (MSCV) at the Robotics Institute, School of Computer Science, Carnegie Mellon University, advised by Prof. Deva Ramanan.
-My research broadly focuses on diffusion generative models and 3D/4D vision.
-Previously, I was fortunate to work as a research intern at the University of Toronto during my undergraduate studies at CAU.
+My current research broadly focuses on diffusion generative models and 3D/4D vision, and I am also interested in exploring robotics and VLMs.
+Previously, I was fortunate to work as a research intern in the Lin Brain Lab at the University of Toronto during my undergraduate studies at China Agricultural University.

 Email / CV / Scholar / Github